veillette/physics-book/contents/ch11PascalsPrinciple.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-How much pressure is transmitted in the hydraulic system considered in [[link]](#fs-id2973674)?
+How much pressure is transmitted in the hydraulic system considered in [[Example 1]](#Example1)?
 Express your answer in pascals and in atmospheres.

 </div>
 <div class="solution" markdown="1">